Skip to main content

 How are backfills ordered?

-We use a simple FIFO (first-in, first-out) model.
-Tables are backfilled in the order they were added, up to the concurrency limit.
+FIFO (first-in, first-out).
+Tables backfill in the order they were added, up to the concurrency limit.

 What happens to CDC changes during a backfill?

-3. Transitions the table to a fully streaming state
+3. The table transitions to fully streaming state